 Gently wipe the plant’s leaves with a damp cloth about once a week.
 This enables the plant to make the most efficient use of moisture in the air.
 It also just looks prettier without a coating of dust.

-A good demonstration of repotting technique along with sound advise on long-term orchid care.
+A good demonstration of repotting technique along with sound advice on long-term orchid care.